breuerfelix/king-bot/README.md

 the bot can't switch smithy pages for now, so make sure the window is big enough to cover 8 slots.
 By default this should be the case, otherwise it will just cover the 4 slots on the front for now.

+sleeping time will be the time the academy needs to finish the current research, so the bot won't wake up unnecessarily in the given interval.

 ## upgrade resource fields / buildings